Incredible 1-week Summer Self-Drive Tour of the Ring Road of Iceland & Golden Circle

 • More

-Alternatively, you can drive to Bjorbodin Beer Spa in Arskogssandur, about 22 miles (35 kilometers) from Akureyri.
-Instead of dipping into a traditional hot spring, you'll soak in warm, young beer and live beer yeast while enjoying a mug of beer (for those of age).
+For something fun, unique, and relaxing, take a short drive to Bjorbodin Beer Spa in Arskogssandur, about 22 miles (35 kilometers) away.
+Instead of soaking in a regular hot spring, you’ll relax in warm beer and live beer yeast while enjoying a cold beer (for those of age).
+If you prefer bathing in geothermally heated water, head to the Forest Lagoon instead.

 Read more